marcusgia2505/LIONESS_doc/docs/040_reference_manual.rst

    :Full example: setValue('decisions', 'playerNr='+playerNr+' and period='+period, 'payoffThisPeriod', payoff);

+The function `setValue()` will update the value of an existing variable in the database, which may be created with a standard input element or with the `record()` function (see below).

 :Function: record()

    :Arguments: variable name, value

    :Simple example: record('PGGshare', publicGoodShare);

+The function `record()` will create a variable in the decisions table with the name of the first argument and the value of the second argument.
+In the example above, the decisions table would have one column with the name 'PGGshare', which would equal the value of the JavaScript variable 'publicGoodShare'.

 :Function: setBonus()